Presidents Day marks the perfect occasion to book a flight and pack your bags. Here are some ideas for where to travel during Presidents Week.

 1. Feel like a child again at Disneyworld and Universal Studios

 Get a little ‘Goofy’ on your holiday with a visit to Disney World Orlando, or let the creative worlds of Universal Studios enchant you.
 This time of year is pleasantly warm in Orlando which makes for perfect beach weather Bring the kids or just go on your own to get touched by a bit of Disney Magic.

-Haven’t got enough of winter yet?
-Plan an awesome ski-trip close to home.
-With plenty of mountain ranges to choose from plus the snow-covered neighbors to the North, ski bunnies have a plethora of slopes at their disposal.
+Haven’t had enough of winter yet?
+Plan an awesome ski-trip or winter mountain getaway close to home.
+With plenty of mountain ranges to choose from plus the snow-covered neighbors to the North, winter enthusiasts have a plethora of slopes at their disposal.
 Plus, a ski-trip is a great way to appreciate the country’s vast and dynamic geography.
 Check out these six best ski trips in America.

 3. Sway to the rhythm of Nashville